Tag Archive | Christmas

 Hello December..

 Hello December, I’m filled with both excitement and a bit of sadness as we start this festive month.
 This morning I was excited to shower treats upon my baby and my fur baby!
-Jacob loved the things Elfonzo brought and Jasmine was very intrigued by these boxes of treats first thing in the morning that we were all very excited to show her!!
+Jacob loved the things Elfonzo brought and Bandit was very intrigued by these boxes of treats first thing in the morning that we were all very excited to show her!!
 Treats before breakfast and gingerbread are currently her favourite parts of Christmas!!
 Jacob was excited when he noticed a Purdys Santa beside his lunch.
 The Purdys Santa is 100% something Mom did for me as a child on December First!
 December lost most of it’s magic last year when Grandma got sick and left us and I want to honor her memory and my memories of how hard she always tried to make Christmas special by doing my best to bring back the fun and magic of this special month. 🎄🎄🎄⛄️⛄️⛄️🤶🏻🎅

 It’s beginning to look a lot like Christmas…..